How to incorporate a Limited Company / Sociedad Anónima (SA) in Mexico

 - Shelf companies are not available in Mexico.

-Setting up a Mexican SA will cost £3800; this includes all duties, taxes and professional fees and registration with the following agencies:
+Our Limited Liability company formation service includes all duties, taxes and professional fees and registration with the following agencies:

 - The corresponding Chamber of Commerce or Industry for your business (under Mexican law, every company must belong to one of these chambers).